Enner Valencia: 2020–21 season

 On 28 August 2020, Valencia signed for Süper Lig club Fenerbahçe on a free transfer.
 In his first year with the team, he scored 12 goals in 34 matches of 2020–21 Süper Lig.

 2021–22 season

 On 26 August 2021, he made his first hat-trick with the team against HJK Helsinki in 2021–22 UEFA Europa League season and Fenerbahçe won the game 5-2 He scored 13 goals in all competitives of 33 matches.

 2022–23 season

-He made a very strong start to the 2022–23 season with coach Jorge Jesus and scored double goals against Ümraniyespor, Kasımpaşa and Adana Demirspor in his first three matches of the season.
-On 15 January 2023, he also scored double goals against Gaziantep.
+He made a very strong start to the 2022–23 season with coach Jorge Jesus and recorded braces against Ümraniyespor, Kasımpaşa and Adana Demirspor in his first three matches of the season.
+On 15 January 2023, he also scored a brace against Gaziantep.

-On 9 October 2022, he made his first league match hat-trick against Karagümrük in 2022–23 Süper Lig season and Fenerbahçe won the match 5-4 and on 29 January 2023, he scored 4 goals against Kasımpaşa and helped Fenerbahçe for 5-1 victory.
+On 9 October 2022, he scored his first hat-trick in a league match against Karagümrük in 2022–23 Süper Lig season and Fenerbahçe won the match 5–4 and on 29 January 2023, he scored 4 goals against Kasımpaşa and helped Fenerbahçe to a 5–1 victory.

+He also recorded braces against Konyaspor and Alanyaspor in the season.

+In total, Valencia scored 29 goals, becoming the top scorer in the Süper Lig.

+SC Internacional

+On 12 June 2023, Valencia signed a three-year contract with Série A club Internacional on a free transfer, signing with the Colorado club for three years.
+He made his debut for the team on July 9, starting in a 2-0 loss to Fluminense at Maracanã.
+The player had a rather discreet performance, without any shots on goal and was substituted at halftime.

+He scored his first goal for the club on August 1st, but couldn't prevent the comeback defeat of 2-1 to River Plate at Monumental de Nuñez, in a match valid for the Round of 16 of the Libertadores.

+After advancing against River Plate, Internacional traveled to La Paz to face Bolívar in a quarter-final match of the Copa Libertadores.
+At the 16th minute of the game, Enner received a good pass from Alan Patrick and advanced alone against the Bolivian team's defenders, successfully finishing with a powerful and unstoppable shot into the lower right corner of the goalkeeper Lampe.
+The forward emerged as a hero in the Colorado's victory in high altitude, alongside Uruguayan goalkeeper Rochet, who made important saves.

+Return to Pachuca

+On 11 September 2025, Valencia joined Pachuca after leaving Internacional, beginning his second spell with the club.